Study of $e^+e^- \rightarrow \Sigma^0 \overline{\Sigma}{}^0$ and $\Sigma^+\overline{\Sigma}{}^- $ by Initial State Radiation Method at Belle: The Process

 Systematic uncertainties from the following sources are included, as shown in Table~\ref{tab:systematicscharged}.
 The uncertainties due to track finding and particle identification are estimated to be $0.7 \%$ and $1.2 \%$, respectively.
 A study of $ \tau^-\rightarrow\pi^-\pi^0\nu_\tau $ decays~\cite{Belle:2014mfl} yielded an uncertainty originating from the $\pi^0$ reconstruction of $4\%$ per $ \pi^0 $.
 The systematic uncertainty related to differing $\Sigma^+/\overline{\Sigma}{}^-$ mass resolution in data and MC is estimated to be $0.1\%$, with the method mentioned in Sec.~\ref{sec:cross}.
-The uncertainty associated with the choice of sideband regions or possible nonlinearity of background with zero or only one $\Sigma^+/\overline{\Sigma}{}^-$ is estimated to be $5 \%$, using the same method as in the neutral channel.
+The uncertainty associated with the choice of sideband regions or possible nonlinearity of background with zero or only one $\Sigma^+/\overline{\Sigma}{}^-$ is estimated to be $10 \%$, using the same method as in the neutral channel.
 An upper limit on backgrounds with a $ \Sigma^+$-$\overline{\Sigma}{}^-$ pair is also set, as discussed in Sec.~\ref{sec:bkgcharged}.
-Assuming this contributions to be uniformly distributed in $ M(\Sigma^+\overline{\Sigma}{}^-) $ between the threshold and $3\gevcc$, the induced uncertainty is evaluated to be $2\%$--$3\%$ for $\sqrt s \in [2.379, 2.680] \gev$ and $23\%$ for $\sqrt s \in [2.68, 3.00] \gev$, where the signal yield per \mev is low.
+We assume these contributions to be uniformly distributed in $ \Sigma^+\overline{\Sigma}{}^- $ invariant mass between the threshold and $3\gevcc$, or distributed in a same way as the $e^+e^- \rightarrow \gamma_{\rm ISR}\Sigma^+ \overline{\Sigma}{}^-$ channel.
+We take the larger value between the uncertainties calculated under these two assumptions.
+The induced uncertainty is evaluated to be $5\%$ for $\sqrt s \in [2.379, 2.680] \gev$ and $23\%$ for $\sqrt s \in [2.68, 3.00] \gev$, where the signal yield per \mev is low.
 The effective luminosity has uncertainties based on the integrated luminosity $\cal{L}$ and the ISR emission probability, estimated to be $1.4\%$ and $1 \%$~\cite{Nicrosini:1986sm,Berends:1987ab}, respectively.
 The simulation of the initial state radiation by PHOKHARA results in an estimated uncertainty of $ 1\% $~\cite{Rodrigo:2001kf}.
 The branching fractions of $\Sigma^+ \rightarrow p\pi^0$ and $\pi^0 \rightarrow \gamma \gamma$ contribute with $0.58 \%$ and $0.03 \%$~\cite{Workman:2022ynf}, respectively.
 The uncertainties from the MC sample's modeling of the angular distribution ($ 1\%$--$5\% $) and the energy dependence of the cross section ($3\%$--$9\% $) are estimated with the method described in Sec.~\ref{sec:neutral}.
+Besides, we additionally check for the angular distribution modeling uncertainty by comparing the efficiencies of MC samples generated according to the $ |G_E/G_M| $ measurement values from BESIII~\cite{BESIII:2020uqk} and the corresponding $ \sqrt{s} $ to that of the $ G_E=G_M $ MC sample.
+The differences are around $ 5\% $, which is consistent with the $ 1\%$--$5\% $ uncertainty.
 The trigger efficiency for this channel is found to be ($89.6 \pm 4.2\%$), estimated by the method described earlier, and we take the uncertainty from this source to be $5 \%$.
 The statistical uncertainty from the MC sample is already included through the uncertainty from the fit to the invariant mass dependence of the $\Sigma^+\overline{\Sigma}{}^-$ efficiency, which is $1\%$--$4\%$, varying with $\sqrt{s}$.
-Assuming all uncertainties are uncorrelated, they are summed in quadrature for a total systematic uncertainty on the cross section of $12 \%$--$27 \%$, depending on $\sqrt{s}$, as shown in Table~\ref{tab:infocharged}.
-The $27\%$ is from the region $\sqrt s \in [2.68, 3.00] \gev$.
+Assuming all uncertainties are uncorrelated, they are summed in quadrature for a total systematic uncertainty on the cross section of $16 \%$--$28 \%$, depending on $\sqrt{s}$, as shown in Table~\ref{tab:infocharged}.
+The $28\%$ is from the region $\sqrt s \in [2.68, 3.00] \gev$.
 In this region the yield per \mev is low, and the uncertainty introduced by backgrounds is dominant.